Tundrian/ReadyUp2/README.md

 # ![Ready Up](https://readyup2.herokuapp.com/)

 :warning: 🚧 **Project Still In Development**
-This game library application (currently in development)
+This game library application is currently in development.

 <!-- **Link to project:** http://recruiters-love-seeing-live-demos.com/